-How did you choose the schools featured in The Best 368 Colleges: 2009 Edition?
+How did you choose the schools in The Best 389 Colleges, 2024 Edition?

-One: We work to have a wide representation of outstanding colleges in the book.
-These include public and private institutions from all parts of the country (plus two universities in Canada).
+1. We work to have a wide representation of outstanding colleges in the book.
+These include public and private institutions from all parts of the country.
 There are small- and large-sized, traditional and nontraditional, highly selective and open-admission schools, plus some that are very expensive and others that are great bargains.
-You'll also find schools with religious affiliations, historically black colleges and universities, men's colleges, women's colleges, and some schools acclaimed for their unique focus on science, engineering, technology or other specialized fields.
+You'll also find schools with religious affiliations, historically black colleges and universities, men's colleges, women's colleges, and some schools acclaimed for their unique focus on science, engineering, technology, or other specialized fields.

-Two: Any college we consider adding to the guide must agree to allow us to conduct candid surveys of its students.
-What students say about their schools and their campus life is very important to us and to prospective applicants and their parents—especially those who are unable to visit the campuses in person.
-We share the opinions we gather from surveyed students in our narrative profiles about the schools, and our student surveys (more than 120,000 of them!) are the core basis for our college rankings.
+2. Any college we consider adding to the guide must agree to allow us to conduct independent surveys of its students.
+What students say about their schools and their campus life is very important to us and to prospective applicants and their parents—especially those who are unable to visit the campuses.
+We share the opinions we gather from surveyed students in our narrative profiles about the schools.
+Our student surveys (165,000 of them!) are also the exclusive basis for our college rankings.

-How many ranking lists are in the book, and how did you compile the lists?
+How many ranking lists are in the book, and how did you compile them?

-The Best 368 Colleges has 62 ranking lists, each one identifying the top 20 colleges (of the 368 schools in the book—not of all colleges in the nation) in a specific category.
-The categories cover a wide range of topics that applicants to the schools might want to know or ask about on a campus visit, including academics, administrative services, financial aid, campus amenities (like dorms and food), the student body's political leanings, race/class interaction, gay community acceptance, social life and much more.
-All 62 ranking lists are based solely on what students told us about their own colleges on our 80-question student survey.
-See The Princeton Review's College Rankings for information on what each of the 62 ranking lists is based on.
+The Best 389 Colleges has 50 ranking lists, each one identifying the top 25 colleges (of the 389 schools in the book—not of all colleges in the nation) in a specific category.
+The categories cover a range of topics that applicants might want to know or ask on a campus visit.
+We report rankings about academics, administrative services, financial aid, campus amenities, the student body's political leanings, race/class interaction, LGBTQ community acceptance, social life, and much more.
+All 50 ranking lists are based solely on what students told us about their own colleges on our 85-question student survey.
+You can find more information on what each ranking list is based on here .

 Why don't you have one list that ranks all the schools in the book?